 Advertisment

-An excerpt of the email was posted on social media, which stirred outrage about the toxic yet common corporate culture across many firms in India.
-Union Minister of State for Labour Shobha Karandlaje said in a post on X that the Centre has taken up a complaint in Perayil's case.
+Anita Augustine's email to Memani was widely shared on social media, catching the attention of some political figures.
+On September 19, Union Minister of State for Labour, Shobha Karandlaje, said in a post on X that the Centre had taken up a complaint and begun investigations in Perayil's death.

-Augustine said in her email to Rajiv Memani pointing out the gap between the company’s stated human rights values and her daughter's experience.
-The grieving mother said that her daughter worked tirelessly to meet her employers' expectations but the pressure took a toll on her health.
+Anita Augustine sent an email to Rajiv Memani, pointing out the gap between the company’s stated human rights values and her daughter's experience.
+She said that her daughter worked tirelessly to meet her employers' expectations but the pressure took a toll on her health.

 Augustine said that Perayil experienced anxiety, sleeplessness, and stress soon after starting work but kept pushing herself.
 She claimed that many employees resigned because of the workload, while Perayil's boss encouraged her to "stay and change everyone's opinion about the team."